microsoft/omnichannel-chat-sdk/README.md

 ## Live Chat Widget vs. Chat SDK

-Omnichannel offers an live chat widget (LCW) by default.
+Omnichannel offers a live chat widget (LCW) by default.
 You can use the Chat SDK to build your custom chat widget if:
 - You want to fully customize the user interface of the chat widget to conform with your branding.
-- You want to integrate Omnichannel in your mobile app using React Native.
+- You want to integrate Omnichannel into your mobile app using React Native.
 - You want to integrate additional functionalities that LCW does not offer.
 - Some other cool ideas.
-Please share with us on what you've achieved with the Chat SDK! 🙂
+Please share with us what you've achieved with the Chat SDK! 🙂

 ### Feature Comparisons